Small-scale demixing in confluent biological tissues

 On the other hand, recent work by some of us demonstrates that so-called heterotypic contacts in vertex models can drastically affect the notion of interfacial tension~\cite{Sussman2018b}.
 Heterotypic contacts, where cells recognize neighbors of a different cell type, can be modeled in two-dimensional vertex models with a higher or lower line tension along interfaces between cells of different types, or heterotypic line tension.
 Such a rule results in very sharp, yet deformable, interfaces~\cite{Sussman2018b} where surface tension measured by macroscopic deformation of an overall droplet shape gives a value in line with equilibrium expectations, yet, surface tension measured from interfacial fluctuations is at least an order of magnitude larger.
 This discrepancy is due to discontinuous pinning forces generated during topological rearrangements between cells of different types.
 That is, it is a consequence of the shape-based nature of the interactions.

-Here, we explore the possibility of interfacial-tension-driven demixing in a two-dimensional vertex model in the absence of explicit heterotypic line tension.
-Particulate mixtures can demix when a miscibility parameter, the ratio of the strength of the metric-based interaction between dissimilar particles as compared to similar particles, becomes less than one.
-Since in vertex models the interaction is shape-based, it is very natural to ask if binary vertex model fluids consisting of mixtures of cells with different preferred cell shapes and/or sizes, accounting for differential adhesion, cortical tension or volume, demix even in the absence of specialized heterotypic interactions.
+Here, we explore the possibility of interfacial-tension-driven demixing in the absence of explicit heterotypic tension in both modeling and in experiments.
+From the modeling side, we consider a two-dimensional vertex model with two different cell types.
+Particulate mixtures can demix when a miscibility parameter, the ratio of the strength of the distance-dependent interaction between dissimilar particles as compared to similar particles, becomes less than one.
+Since in vertex models the interaction is shape-based, it is natural to ask if binary vertex model fluids consisting of mixtures of cells with different preferred cell shapes and/or sizes, accounting for differential adhesion, cortical tension or volume, demix even in the absence of specialized heterotypic interactions.